 - Password code used for all actions related to process parameter changes

 - Special restricted operations such as step bypass, critical parameter changing, process step sequence changing, special process step operations, etc., and access to “confidential” or “sensitive” information.

 All security safeguards including authorization level and password management will be tested and verified as part of the computerized system validation.
 Passwords must be given individually per user and according to the official authorization level definition and allowable functions per authorization level.
 Passwords for all defined users shall be changed on a periodic basis by the user.

-Computerized systems that display information of the biopharmaceutical and medical device production processes or Quality Control (QC) test results will require security measures such as password codes for all actions that require changes to system parameters, special or restricted operations and access to “confidential” or ”sensitive” information.
+Computerized systems that display information on the biopharmaceutical and medical device production processes or Quality Control (QC) test results will require security measures such as password codes for all actions that require changes to system parameters, special or restricted operations, and access to “confidential” or ”sensitive” information.

 Other Security Measures

 PC access and screen savers must be used and will be restricted by passwords to provide additional security for the computerized system.
 It is recommended to install anti-virus applications in every system that is connected to a network.